The Steed

-The Steed is a 2019 Mongolian drama film directed by Erdenebileg Ganbold.
+The Steed is a 2019 Mongolian children's drama film directed by Erdenebileg Ganbold.
 It was selected as the Mongolian entry for the Best International Feature Film at the 92nd Academy Awards, but it was not nominated.
 It won the Best Feature Film award at the 2019 San Diego International Film Festival.

 Plot

 As the Russian Revolution spills into Mongolia, a boy seeks to be reunited with his horse.